-The mission of our Gifted and Talented Services program is to provide gifted students the opportunity to discover and nurture their potential for academic excellence in challenging and supportive environments.
-Hopkins Public Schools strives to support the unique needs of children whose academic abilities far exceed their chronological age.
+The Hopkins Public Schools Gifted & Talented Services program offers support and guidance to our most able learners.
+The mission of this program is to provide gifted students the opportunity to discover and nurture their potential for academic excellence in challenging and supportive environments.

-Casting a wide net (by providing services appropriate to all, many, some, and few students) gives all students an opportunity to achieve to their highest potential.
-This philosophy ensures service to gifted students who are hard to identify through formal means, such as through standardized testing alone.
+Boasting a variety of educational opportunities is a fundamental feature of our Gifted & Talented Services program.
+By providing services appropriate to the academic level of each gifted student, each learner has the opportunity to achieve their highest potential.
+This philosophy ensures services are adequately provided to gifted students who are hard to identify through formal means, such as standardized testing.

 - Daily classroom work